TL;DR

 Look for: busy lunchtime crowds, menus in Thai with minimal English, and workers/students eating there daily.

-Another overlooked strategy is timing.
+Another overlooked strategy when you travel Bangkok on a budget is timing.
 Many places offer lunch specials that are cheaper than dinner pricing.
 Eating your larger meal at lunch instead of late evening can shave noticeable amounts off your daily total.

 8. Choose Local Coffee Stands